 If you are reading this blog post it means you’re on the right path.
 You decided to be present on social media, so a big welcome for that, and now you realize you need to listen to the voicing concerns coming from your followers, customers, and potential customers.
 Maybe you already know that studies have shown 80% of customers tell that instant responses would increase their loyalty to a brand.
 Or maybe you just want to invest in it in order to deliver a more responsive and tailored experience to them.

-Social CRM combines social media management with traditional customer relationship management software to help brands enhance their customer relationships, improve marketing strategies, unify all social notifications, and integrate with existing contacts on a digital platform.
+Social CRM combines social media management with traditional customer management software to help brands enhance their customer relationships, improve marketing strategies, unify all social notifications, and integrate with existing contacts on a digital platform.
 You can also use the solution to contact potential buyers, create a sales funnel, and execute loyalty campaigns.
 They come with social media management tools, like Sociality, Hootsuite, Buffer, etc. Check this article later to find out the top social media analytics tool.

-Nowadays, a social CRM system somehow a default must-have tool for every business.
-Let me give you a quick overview of how from a start-up to a large co-operation can benefit from a social CRM software.
+Nowadays, a social CRM system is somehow a default must-have tool for every business.
+Let me give you a quick overview of how from a start-up to a large co-operation can benefit from social CRM software.
 If you want to jump straight to the list, here you go!

 If you have a small business or a start-up, you are probably dealing with a lot of things and you don’t have a dedicated person for community management and/or social media management.
 Usually, in a start-up environment, you see people running up and down, leaving a huge miscommunication between each other, and this might get reflected by a customer or a potential customer.
 You might not have a face-to-face interaction with your customers, but you still need to introduce a system that provides information about your company on a customer-to-customer level.
-A social media CRM tool that doesn’t require too much investment can put your start up on a whole different level with online customers.
+A social media CRM tool that doesn’t require too much investment can put your start-up on a whole different level with online customers.

 And the bonus is that when you use Social CRM software, you manage all the customer-related stuff like mentions, inboxes, hashtags, comments, etc all on one single dashboard.
 Plus, through social CRM software; you can place your customers into convenient categories for further interaction based on criteria such as their needs, buying habits, purchase backgrounds, feedback on your service or product, and many more depending on the software you decide to go for.